 2. Learn Linux at Udemy | $12.99 for new users

 Udemy is an online learning platform for those looking to develop their professional skills.
 If you're new to Linux, Jason Cannon's Linux for Beginners course is an excellent way to familarize yourself with the operating system and command line.

-The best forensic and pentesting Linux distros of 2023 in full
+The best forensic and pentesting Linux distros in full:

-The latest release of BackBox is based on Ubuntu 20.04 LTS and uses the Xfce desktop, and is available as a single ISO only for 64-bit machines.
+The latest release of BackBox is based on Ubuntu 22.04 LTS and uses the Xfce desktop.
+It's available as a single ISO only for 64-bit machines.
+You can download the file directly from the website or via Bittorrent.
 In addition to the regular boot options, the distro’s boot menu also offers the option to boot into a forensics mode where it doesn’t mount the disks on the computer.